 While the market might be slow in Manhattan, it’s getting hot in the other boroughs.
 The Bronx, in particular, is going through a significant development boom that is seeing more and more market-rate properties go up for sale.
-Other boroughs have even seen a price increase.
+Other of the five boroughs have even seen a price increase.
 In Queens, the median sales price rose to $600,000, a year-over-year increase of 4.6%.
 In Brooklyn, the median co-op sales price was $485,000.
-The feeling among many brokers is that if the price is right, then it’s going to sell in the first week or so.
+The feeling among many brokers is that if the price is right, it will sell in the first week.

 Developers who are opposed to lowering their prices directly, due either to obligations to their lenders or fear of reducing the value of their remaining stock, are looking for other ways to attract buyers.
-Closing cost concessions offer to pay several years of common charges, and other back end discounts are now becoming the norm with new development purchases.
-It puts buyers in the medium to high-income bracket in a powerful position to negotiate for savings that can be spread out over several years.
+Closing cost concessions offer to pay several years of common charges, and other back-end discounts are now becoming the norm with new development purchases.
+It puts buyers in the medium to high-income bracket in a commanding position to negotiate for savings that can spread out over several years.

 But other factors are also plaguing the high-end townhouse market that is seeing a gradual reduction in prices.
-The state and local tax (SALT) deduction, which allows people in high-tax areas like New York to deduct local taxes from their federal returns, was capped at $10,000 in 2018.
+For example, the state and local tax (SALT) deduction, which allows people in high-tax areas like New York to deduct local taxes from their federal returns, was capped at $10,000 in 2018.
 Previously it had no limit, and the change has meant many high-end buyers can no longer take advantage of it.
-The overabundance of high-end new developments over the last few years has also drawn many buyers away from townhouses.
-All of this has led to townhouses languishing on the market for longer with the result that sellers are now starting to make more competitive price cuts.
+In addition, the overabundance of high-end new developments over the last few years has also drawn many buyers away from townhouses.
+All of this has led to townhouses languishing on the market for longer, with the result that sellers are now starting to make more competitive price cuts.

-For high-end buyers that have been dreaming of owning a townhouse, now is the perfect time to start looking.
+For high-end buyers dreaming of owning a townhouse, now is the perfect time to start looking.
 But while prices have fallen, buyers must exercise caution.
-Make sure you have a broker that has extensive experience in the townhouse market and is willing to talk with other brokers about other houses in a signed contract.
+Ensure you have a broker with extensive experience in the townhouse market and are willing to talk with other brokers about other houses in a signed contract.
 There’s a lot of side-talking going on right now with townhouses listed at a specific price.
 Buyers need to look at current sales prices and see what people are getting.
-Along with sales data, buyers also need to consider the individual pros and cons of each house of interest.
+Buyers also need to consider each house of interest’s individual pros and cons along with sales data.
 No two townhouses are ever the same, which can make it difficult to find comps between them.

-But, you need to do a lot of research before making an offer on a townhouse.
+But, it would be best if you did a lot of research before making an offer on a townhouse.
 Despite the recent cooling in prices, many sellers, especially at the high-end, are prepared to wait.
 If you’re hoping for bottom-end prices, then you won’t find it.
 But if you’re patient, methodical, and a little aggressive in your bidding, you can get a good deal now.

 Deciding on whether or not now is a good time to buy depends on your circumstances.
 Beyond the obvious financial considerations, you have to be sure you’re ready to settle down.
-Becoming a homeowner comes with a new level of responsibility and need to be sure you’re prepared for that.
+Becoming a homeowner comes with a new level of responsibility, and you need to be sure you’re prepared for that.
 The fact that it’s a buyer’s market makes it more critical; stay informed and be prepared to act if you see an opportunity.
-If you feel confident that now is the right time to buy, or want to learn more about the current buyer’s market, schedule a meeting today with an Elika agent.
+Suppose you feel confident that now is the right time to buy or learn more about the current buyer’s market and schedule a meeting today with an Elika agent.